Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Introduction

-For any queueing system, suppose $\q$ is the queue length vector that follows the steady-state distribution, then we call the steady state scaled queue length vector to be $\epsilon \q$, where $\epsilon$ is the heavy traffic parameter that captures the distance of arrival rate vector from the boundary of capacity region.
-Note that the steady-state distribution itself depends on $\epsilon$, although we have omitted it from the notation $\q$ for convenience.
-We use the term \textit{heavy traffic distribution} to denote the limiting distribution $\lim_{\epsilon\rightarrow 0} \epsilon \q$.
-Under the condition that the Laplace transform of the heavy traffic distribution exists for a given $\boldsymbol \theta$, it is given by $\lim_{\epsilon \rightarrow 0} \mathbb{E}[e^{\epsilon \langle \boldsymbol \theta , \q\rangle}]$.
+For any queueing system, we use $\pi_\epsilon$ to denote the heavy traffic distribution of the queue length vector, where $\epsilon$ is the heavy traffic parameter that captures the distance of arrival rate vector from the boundary of capacity region.
+Suppose $\q$ is the queue length vector that follows the steady-state distribution $\pi_\epsilon$, then $\epsilon \q$ is called the steady state scaled queue length vector.
+Note that the steady-state distribution itself depends on $\epsilon$, and a more suitable notation would be $\q^\epsilon$, however, we drop the superscript for convenience.
+We use the term \textit{heavy traffic distribution} to denote the limiting distribution $\epsilon \q$.
+For any given system, unless otherwise specified, $\mathbb{E}_{\pi_{\epsilon}}[\cdot]$ denotes the expectation under the steady state distribution of the corresponding system.
+Under the condition that the Laplace transform of the heavy traffic distribution exists for a given $\boldsymbol \theta$, it is given by $\lim_{\epsilon \rightarrow 0} \EEpe [e^{\epsilon \langle \boldsymbol \theta , \q\rangle}]$.